mortcanty/earthengine/README.md

  3. Export imagery to your Earth Engine assets folder or to Google Drive for off-line local processing, for example with <a href="http://mortcanty.github.io/SARDocker/"> SARDocker</a>.

-\* Special thanks to Charles G. Morton for making available his implementation of the incomplete gamma function on the  GEE API.

 ### Installation and execution